 - Seamless Data Sharing: Because a wide range of people will likely need access to your users’ data, it should be simple to share in a professional, easy-to-understand format.
 With a database management system that provides you with options for online, as well as on-premises sharing, it allows you to grant multiple users access to your data in the way that suits them – and you – best.
-In order to ensure that users only see the data that they actually need access to, look for database technology that gives you the power to grant specific permissions to specific users so you can maintain tight control over the data’s visibility.
+In order to ensure that users only see the data that they actually need access to, look for database software that gives you the power to grant specific permissions to specific users so you can maintain tight control over the data’s visibility.

 - Compatibility with Other Programs: Because data may come from a variety sources, look for a system that can easily interface with data from many other programs.
 With the ability to combine data in your system with data that has been created in other programs, transfer data between other programs, or to accumulate and store data over the long term, occasionally exporting data to other programs, you’ll gain a flexible solution that works the way you do.